Spartee/arcade-ai/examples/mastra/README.md

 To modify or extend the functionality:

-1. Update the `userId` in `agents/google.ts` with your application's user identification
+1. Update the `userId` in `agents/gmail.ts` with your application's user identification
 2. Modify the `toolkit` parameter in `arcade.tools.list()` to access different tools.
 Available toolkits include:
-   - `"google"` - Gmail, Google Calendar, Google Drive
+   - `"gmail"` - Gmail
    - `"slack"` - Slack messaging and channels
    - `"github"` - GitHub repositories and issues
    - And more in [Arcade Integrations](https://docs.arcade.dev/toolkits) documentation